- About the Samson Q2U...

 Polar Pattern and Frequency Response

 The Samson Q2U’s polar pattern is a unidirectional microphone.
 The speciality of the unidirectional microphone is that it picks up the sound from the top section of the grille while ignoring the sound to be recorded from all corners and from the rear as much as possible.
-These type of microphones are ideal for people who don’t have the best acoustics setup for audio recording whether it is at their computer or on the go.
+These type of microphones are ideal for people who don’t have the best acoustics set up for audio recording whether it is on their computer or on the go.
 This should be perfect for podcasters and streamers who work from home or on the go.